-A Box Gum Woodland Management Plan (BGWMP) (Appendix A) was prepared and approved in accordance with Condition 2 of the approval, providing a framework for the implementation of ecological management actions, regeneration and revegetation strategies, procedures, controls and monitoring programs for the Biodiversity Offset Area.
+The BGWMP will be providing a framework for the implementation of ecological management actions, regeneration and revegetation strategies, procedures, controls and monitoring programs for the Biodiversity Offset Area.
 The Biodiversity Offset Area aims to protect and enhance the extent and condition of critically endangered box gum woodland, provide protection for Hoary Sunray habitat and increase local and regional biodiversity connectivity.